 How to Return Baby Shower Gifts to Target

 Before walking away from the register, she told the cashier a trick.
 “Some people bought stuff that wasn’t on my baby registry.
 I was able to scan the bar codes and add them after the fact.
 I returned even more stuff than I thought I would!”

 Registering and Returning Gifts

-When I got married nearly five years ago I considered not registering for gifts because my husband and I simply didn’t need much other stuff in our lives.
-Eventually friends and family convinced me to create a registry.
-They rightly assumed that people would buy us things and that they might as well buy us things I actually liked and wanted.
+When I got married nearly five years ago, I considered not registering for gifts.
+My husband and I didn’t need much stuff in our lives.

-So what do you think?
-Do you think it’s wrong to create a registry with the full intention of returning 90% of the items you receive?
+Do you think it’s wrong to create a registry with the full intention of returning the gifts you receive?